polc/rest-rs/README.md

 #### Documentation article ideas

-* Why and how to use a cache proxy
 * How to build authentication/authorization using Cookies and not JWT
 * How to build a password reset workflow with Paseto (https://paseto.io/)
+* Why and how to use a cache proxy, how to automatically invalid on updates
 * How to generate clients from OpenAPI schemas, how to deal with deployments where clients and API version diverge